Sequential metric dimension for random graphs: Problem Statement and Summary of Results

 \subsection{Summary of Results}

 To ease notation in this short summary, we express our main results on the SMD in terms of the MD.
 The precise formulation and the proof of our main theorem is in Section \ref{main_result}.
 In its crudest form, our main result says that the ratio of the SMD and the MD is between $1$ and $1/2$ a.a.s.
 From this statement and the results of \cite{bollobas2012metric}, it is already possible to infer the asymptotic behavior of the SMD.
-In \cite{bollobas2012metric} it was found that $\mathrm{MD}(\mathcal{G}(N,N^{x-1}))=N^{1-\lfloor 1/x \rfloor x+o(1)}$, which means that the MD is a (non-monotonically changing, ``zig-zag'' shaped) power of $N$, unless $1/x$ is an integer, in which case the MD is poly-logarithmic.
+In \cite{bollobas2012metric} it was found that $\mathrm{MD}(\mathcal{G}(N,N^{x-1}))=N^{1-\lfloor 1/x \rfloor x+o(1)}$, which means that the MD is a (non-monotonically changing, ``zig-zag'' shaped) power of $N$, unless $1/x$ is an integer, in which case the MD is a constant times $\log(N)$.
 In this paper we prove that the same is true for the SMD, hence the crude asymptotic behaviour of the SMD is completely characterized.

 Our results enable us to make a more precise statement on the ratio of the SMD and the MD.
+For the values of $p$ where the MD is logarithmic, we are able to exactly determine the leading constant of the ratio.
+Since the dependence of this leading constant on $p$ and $N$ is rather complicated, we simply denote it by $F_\gamma(p,N)$ in Theorem~\ref{meta_thm}, and we defer the precise definition of $F_\gamma(p,N)$ to Remark~\ref{rem:Fgammaeta}.
+It is shown in Remark~\ref{rem:Fgammaeta} that $F_\gamma(p,N)$ can take any value in the interval $(1/2,1)$, which implies that there are values of $p$ for which the SMD is strictly smaller than the MD.

-For the values of $p$ where the MD is poly-logarithmic, we are able to exactly determine the leading constant.
-For other values of $p$ we have a lower bound that is in general tighter than $1/2$.
-The gap between the upper and lower bounds in this range is due to the first moment method, and we conjecture that the lower bound can be improved to $1$.
+For the values of $p$ where the MD is a power of $N$, we have a lower bound on the ratio of the SMD and the MD, which in general does not match the trivial upper bound given by the observation $\mathrm{SMD}\le \mathrm{MD}$.
+In Theorem \ref{meta_thm}, we denote our lower bound by $F_\eta(p,N)$, the definition of which we again defer to Remark~\ref{rem:Fgammaeta}, but we mention that $F_\eta(p,N)$ takes values in the interval $(1/2,1)$, which means that there is a non-zero $1-F_\eta(p,N)$ gap between our upper and lower bounds for these values of $p$.
+We conjecture that this gap is due to the use of the first moment method in our proofs, and that the lower bound can be improved to $1$ with more sophisticated techniques.